JanWilczek/wolf-sound-blog/_posts/podcast/2026-03-12-jules-storer.md

 Julian "Jules" Storer is the creator of the JUCE C++ framework and the Cmajor programming language dedicated to audio.

-He created JUCE in the late 90s and it grew to become the most popular audio plugin development framework in the world.
+He created JUCE in the late 90s, and it grew to become the most popular audio plugin development framework in the world.
 Apart from audio capabilities, it is a general-purpose cross-platform application development framework (Windows, macOS, Linux, Android, iOS, and embedded platforms).
-Most plugin companies use JUCE, whether you like it or not, it has become a de facto industry standard.
+Most plugin companies use JUCE; whether you like it or not, it has become a de facto industry standard.

-You know that I love JUCE, I created with them the [official JUCE audio plugin development course](https://www.wolfsoundacademy.com/juce?utm_source=julian-storer-podcast&utm_medium=blog), and they are the sponsor of the podcast.
-So naturally I was super excited to be able to interview Jules!
+You know that I love JUCE; I created with them the [official JUCE audio plugin development course](https://www.wolfsoundacademy.com/juce?utm_source=julian-storer-podcast&utm_medium=blog), and they are the sponsor of the podcast.
+So naturally, I was super excited to be able to interview Jules!

 His next big thing is the Cmajor programming language.
 It is a C-like, LLVM-backed programming language dedicated solely to audio.

 He has also given many talks at the Audio Developer Conference, so I encourage you to check them out as a way to relax but also to get inspired.

-Jules is known for his strong opinions and dry humor, so I guarantee, you'll find yourself chuckling every few minutes 😉
+Jules is known for his strong opinions and dry humor, so I guarantee you'll find yourself chuckling every few minutes 😉

 {% include 'podcast_cta' %}